stoneskin

 8.2 Create Object with Init

-Python class could have a constrictor function for initial the class.
+A Python class can have a constructor function for initializing the class.

-A simple Class with init function.
-Notice in class, the function need pass ‘self’ as it first parameter.
+A simple class with an init function.
+Notice in the class, the function needs to pass ‘self’ as its first parameter.

 class MyClass: